diegovillatoromx/flink-kinesis-streaming-pipeline/README.md

 ![diagram](https://github.com/diegovillatoromx/flink-kinesis-streaming-pipeline/blob/main/images/real-time_layer.png)

-## To create an AWS Cloud9 environment
+## Creating an AWS Cloud9 environment

 Below are the steps required to set up the environment and run this Data engineering project on cloud9 on aws.
 To create an AWS Cloud9 environment, you can follow these steps: